 10 Tips for a Fabulous Fall Flower Garden

 For the best selection of annuals and perennials that shine in the fall, shop in the spring, when garden centers have the largest selection.
 You can always add to your landscape when other fall annuals become available.
-Check out these nine colorful flowers that grow in shade.

 Mix It Up

 Choose plants that complement the traditional fall palette to make colors even more vibrant.
 On the color wheel, green complements red, blue complements orange and purple compliments yellow.

-5. Fill in With Fall Annuals
+Fill In With Fall Annuals

 By autumn, a few spring and early-summer plants may have died back, leaving you with gaps to fill.
 Buy cool-season annuals, or start them from seed in midsummer.

-6. Put Out More Pots
+Put Out More Fall Flower Pots

 Don’t Forget To Water

 The sun-drenched days of summer may be over, but your garden still needs water to survive.
 If your landscape isn’t getting enough rain, water any new plants, as well as existing ones, until the ground freezes.
-Plus, this is the best time to water your plants.

 Plant growth should slow before winter sets in, so don’t encourage it with fertilizers.
 You can continue feeding container plants, though, to extend their late-season beauty.